jriguera/ansible-ironic-standalone/tasks/Readme.md

 Tasks
 =====

-Definition common tasks for the client playbooks: `add-baremetal.yml`, `add-vbox.yml` and `del-baremetal`.
+Definition common tasks for the client playbooks: `add-baremetal.yml` and `del-baremetal.yml`.